glocalcoop/activist-network/wp-content/themes/sequential/readme.txt

 == Changelog ==

+= 26 January 2016 =
+* Correcting link used to enqueue Genericons.

+= 20 January 2016 =
+* Remove meta-nav
+* Temporary remove esc_html from template-tags.php -- creating issues -- will look into it
+* Add proper escaping

 = 19 January 2016 =
 * Need to be more specific when targeting .sd-content
 * Make sure sd-content list has correct margin-bottom